kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 The water does not so much splash as it heaves, exploding upwards.
 A slick, purpled tentacle, thick as a man’s thigh and knobbed with pulsing suckers, whips through the air with a sound like a wet bullwhip.
 It cracks against the stone just beside Doctor Pepe’s head.

 “By the Abyss!
-Contact!”
+Big octopus!”
 Kragor bellows, a sickly chartreuse light already gathering around his hands. _“Te exsecro!”_ he snarls, and the shimmering curse sinks into the dark shape moving beneath the water.
 He points a crooked finger. _“Dolor!”_ A bolt of greasy, void-black energy lances into the pool, striking something vast and yielding with a sodden _whump_.

 “Maybe it wants to parley?”
 Scarlet asks, her voice thin with desperate hope.